Gordon Elliott (journalist): Mid-1990s to present

 The 1990s had him take turns hosting game and talk shows, including The Gordon Elliott Show from 1994 to 1997.
 In 1990, Elliott also hosted To Tell the Truth for two months before being replaced by Lynn Swann.
 In 1991 he was the presenter for the Australian TV show, Hard Copy.
 In 2000, he hosted It's Your Chance of a Lifetime.

-Recently he has hosted the TV Food Network's programs Doorknock Dinners, Follow That Food, and the Fine Living network's The Genuine Article, and was the TV pitchman for Campbell's Soup in the early 2000s.
+Recently, he has hosted the TV Food Network's programs Door Knock Dinners, Follow That Food, and the Fine Living network's The Genuine Article, and was the TV pitchman for Campbell's Soup in the early 2000s.
 He had a recurring role on Oz as the host of a game show that was popular with the inmates.
 He formed his own production company, Follow Productions, in 1999.
 This company produces Paula Deen's Home Cooking, Paula's Best Dishes, and Paula's Party for Food Network.
 In 2007, he won a daytime Emmy for Best Lifestyle Series for his work on Paula Deen's Home Cooking.

 His company has produced many other lifestyle series for cable networks, including Simply Wine with Andrea Immer, Pairings with Andrea, Best For Less, the first four seasons of Sandra Lee's Semi Home Made, We Live Here, and Pocket The Difference, and Pati Jinich's "Pati's Mexican Table" beginning with season three.
 He is executive producer of both Food Network shows hosted by Pat and Gina Neely: Down Home with the Neelys and Road Tasted with the Neelys.

 In 2010, he began producing Spice & Easy for Food Network.
 He was also the executive producer and off-screen announcer for the lifestyle show The Chew, which aired from 2011 to 2018 as a part of ABC's daytime lineup.